kylemckillop/INFM600/README.md

     * __MarylandPovertyRateToCrimeRateDatabase.sql__ - Import of /individual_files/* for a MySQL database
     * __MarylandPovertyRateToCrimeRateFlatTable.csv__ - Join of /individual_files/* as one table for ease of use
 * __/individual_files/__
-    * __jurisdiction.csv__ - ID and name of the County.
+    * __jurisdiction.csv__ - ID and name of the County
-    * __poverty_rate.csv__ - ID of the county from the above table, and the associated rate of poverty and Margin of Error for the years 2006 to 2013
+    * __poverty_rate.csv__ - ID of county from the jurisdiction.csv, and the associated rate of poverty and margin of error for the years 2006 to 2013
-    * __violent_crime.csv__ - ID of county from the jurisdiction.csv, number of different types of crimes, their rate per 100k and percent change in their rate from the previous year
+    * __violent_crime.csv__ - ID of county from the jurisdiction.csv, number of different types of crimes, their rate per 100k and percent change in their rate from the previous year for the years 1975 to 2014
  * __/graphs/*__ - Folder containing plot graphs of initial findings with trend lines
 * __README.txt__ - txt version of this markdown readme file
 * __processing.txt__ - Steps taken to sanitize and combine original data into the format presented